SiftScience/sift-ios/README.md

-* (Recommended) If your app does not use motion sensors (accelerometer, gyro, and magnetometer), and you don't mind Sift collecting motion data, add this line as well: `sift.allowUsingMotionSensors = YES;` This would enable the SDK to occasionally collect motion data in the background.
+* (Recommended) If your app does not use motion sensors (accelerometer, gyro, and magnetometer), and you don't mind Sift collecting motion data, add this line as well: `sift.allowUsingMotionSensors = YES;` This will enable the SDK to occasionally collect motion data in the background.

 #### Tracking users

-Sift needs user ID to track the user using this app.
-When the user ID is available (for example, when user has just logged in), please set the user ID:
+Sift needs the user ID to track the user using this app.
+Once the user ID is available (for example, after user has logged in), please set the user ID:

 ```
 Sift.sharedInstance.userId = @"USER_ID";
 ```